abhijat/rgr/README.md

 * Add a watch for every subdirectory which contains files of that extension
 * When files of that extension are changed in any of these watched subdirectories, run the given command

-This is done by using the [notify](https://github.com/passcod/notify) library.
+Watching the paths for changes is done by the [notify](https://github.com/passcod/notify) library.

 The code can be built using the rust toolchain, install it from [here](https://rustup.rs/)